 As previously noted, on most systems hypre can be built by simply typing configure followed by make in the top-level source directory.
-For more detailed instructions read the INSTALL file provided with the hypre distribution or refer to the last chapter in this manual.
+Alternatively, the CMake system [8] can be used, and is the best approach for building hypre on Windows systems in particular.
+For more detailed instructions, read the INSTALL file provided with the hypre distribution or refer to the last chapter in this manual.
 Note the following requirements: